-More than a few of us have experienced the pain of being pushed It's a beautiful, messy collection of beliefs and practices.
-Each my cats, and then lovingkindness prayer.
+It's a beautiful, messy collection of beliefs and practices.
+Each morning, I start with Lectio Divina, followed by a meditation with my cats, and then lovingkindness prayer.
 Next, I toss an I Ching and head out for some forest bathing.
-As my day progresses, everything
+As my day progresses, everything I do is approached through a spiritual lens and is open to sacred interpretation.
+That's how the inspiration for the book began.